Abacn/beam-demo/README.md

 # beam-demo

-Demostrate a BigQueryIO direct read issue where not all data are read.
+Demostrate a BigQueryIO direct read issue where not all data are read (https://github.com/apache/beam/issues/26354).

 run on dataflow runner:
 ```